OverlordOE/Neia/README.md

 - Much more to come in the future based on user suggestions!

 ### Contact
-To report any bugs or to suggest features you can contact OverlordOE#0717 on discord, join [The Syndicate server](https://discord.gg/rc4S2Py) or post an issue on [the github repo](https://github.com/OverlordOE/syndicatebot)!
+To report any bugs or to suggest features you can contact OverlordOE#0717 on discord, join [The support server](https://discord.gg/hFGxVDT) or post an issue on [the github repo](https://github.com/OverlordOE/Neija)!